upenn-libraries/Find/rails_app/README.md

 [Refer to this gist](https://gist.github.com/tomholford/f38b85e2f06b3ddb9b4593e841c77c9e) to address this issue.

 #### Search Enhancements
-This branch is an experiment in using LLMs to expand a user's query with related subjects pulled from our subject facets.
+This branch is an experiment in using LLMs to suggest related subjects when there are no results.
+It grabs all the subject facets from solr, performs embedding via a local LLM, and stores embeddings in the postgres database.
+With the help of the `pgvector` and `neighbor` gems we can perform nearest neighbor searches on the user's no results query for the most closely related subjects.

-We could surface these subjects as recommendations or to help out when no results are found.
-The search builder method used here hijacks the solr request and makes a subject facet search for ALL queries, so things may be a little weird.
-The best way to test it out is to find a meaningful search that does not normally return any results and see what results pop up.
-I haven't yet configured the blacklight parameters to match up with the chosen subjects, so you can click into a record and look at the subject facets that way.
+The best way to test it out is to find a meaningful search that does not normally return any results and view the subject search suggestions on the no results page.

 Here are the dependencies introduced: